blues/note-samples/python-dfu/README.md

 ### Raspberry Pi Pico with Micropython

 1. Create a `secrets.json` file in the `app` folder
-2. Copy the contents of the `app` folder to the Raspberry Pi Pico
+2. Copy the contents of the `app` folder root to the Raspberry Pi Pico
 3. Copy the contents of `lib` folder to `./lib` on the Raspberry Pi Pico
+4. Copy the contents of `note-python/notecard` to `./lib/notecard` on the Raspberry Pi Pico
-4. Copy the contents of `dfu` folder to `./lib/dfu` on the Raspberry Pico
+5. Copy the contents of `dfu` folder to `./lib/dfu` on the Raspberry Pico
+6. Copy the contents of `utarfile` folder to `./lib/utarfile` on the Raspberry Pi Pico
-5. Restart the Pico
+7. Restart the Pico
-6. Open a serial terminal to monitor output from Pico over USB connection
+8. Open a serial terminal to monitor output from Pico over USB connection
-7. Restart the Pico to begin execution
+9. Restart the Pico to begin execution

 ### Raspberry Pi or PC with Python 3